 My Christmas vacation was a welcome opportunity to spend a few days in Slovakia to visit my friends in Bratislava.

-But I also had the plan to make a couple of short hiking tours in the Veľká Fatra and Malá Fatra mountain ranges (that are two large mountain ranges in Central Slovakia, themselves part of the vast Carpathian Mountains) provided the weather conditions allowed for it.
+But I also had the plan to make short hiking tours in the Veľká Fatra and Malá Fatra mountain ranges (that are two large mountain ranges in Central Slovakia, themselves part of the vast Carpathian Mountains) provided the weather conditions allowed for it.

 I stayed in Banská Bystrica, a medium-sized city with around 80.000 inhabitants, throughout the whole Christmas holidays.

 The most important city of Central Slovakia has a noteworthy history of copper-, silver- and gold-mining.
 German mining know-how influenced the town’s development considerably since the very beginnings of mining in this region (12th century) and in the course of the following centuries.

 The Nízke Tatry (Low Tatras) as well as the Veľká Fatra (Great Fatra) mountain ranges are easily accessible from Banská Bystrica.

 The highest peak in the Veľká Fatra National Park (that covers a large part of the densely forested Great Fatra mountain range) is Ostredok (1592 meters AMSL, i. e.
 Above Mean Sea Level; every stated height in this article is AMSL).

 3.1 Špania Dolina, December 24

 Four hours took this tour from my apartment in the city center to Špania Dolina in the north of Banská Bystrica, which was quite perfect for Christmas Eve.

 Špania Dolina (the nearby valley bears the same name) is situated at the western foothills of the Low Tatras.

 It was an important mining town in the Middle Ages like most of the settlements in this area.
 And so you can see many remnants and reminiscences of the mining era when you stride along the roads and narrow streets.

 From Špania Dolina it is just a few kilometers to Staré Hory (“Old Mountains”), one entrance point to the Great Fatra mountain range.

 3.2 Vyhnatová, December 25

 I started my tour1 in Králiky, a small town around three kilometers westwards of Banská Bystrica.

 From there I followed first the blue marked, then the red marked path towards to highest elevation on my route: Vyhnatová (1283 meters).